Ant2210/aqua-la-vista/README.md

 ![Image of website wireframe](./src/assets/imgs/alv-wireframe2.png)

 ## **TECHNOLOGIES**
-In the tech section, we provide information about the technology stack, dependencies, and any technical details related to the project.
+The project used the following technology stack, dependencies, and any technical details related to the project.

 ➡️ Bootstrap